-100 Ibid. and Department of Information and International Relations, International Resolutions and Recognitions on Tibet: 1959-1997.
+100 lbid. and Department of Information and International Relations, International Resolutions and Recognitions on Tibet: 1959-1997.

 101 Shakya, The Dragon in the Land of Snows, 434.
-Soon after the establishment of the VOA Tibetan service, Radio Free Asia also
+Soon after the establishment of the VOA Tibetan service, Radio Free Asia also launched a Tibetan service and started broadcasting daily to listeners in Tibet.

-Dalai Lama's trips to the West set off a chain of events, the most seminal of which was a series of Tibetan Freedom Concerts, organized by Adam Yauch of the Beastie Boys, held in New York City, San Francisco and Washington, DC102 The concerts, attended by hundreds of thousands, became a landmark cultural event in the United States; Tibet went from being an obscure issue into a cause célèbre overnight.
+Dalai Lama's trips to the West set off a chain of events, the most seminal of which was a series of Tibetan Freedom Concerts, organized by Adam Yauch of the Beastie Boys, held in New York City, San Francisco and Washington, DC.102 The concerts, attended by hundreds of thousands, became a landmark cultural event in the United States; Tibet went from being an obscure issue into a cause célèbre overnight.